Wanjiruwanjiku-tech/alx-system_engineering-devops/README.md

-My second Readme file on shell basics
+deep dive into shell basics